-A killer sales dashboard is more than a conglomeration of metrics: it’s a tool custom-made to facilitate your SaaS company’s unique sales strategy.
+A killer sales SaaS dashboard is more than a conglomeration of key metrics: it’s a tool custom-made to facilitate your SaaS company’s unique sales strategy.
 If you’re not sure what data to include on your team’s sales dashboard, there are lots of KPI lists out there to inspire ideas.
 Ultimately, though, it’s better to design your dashboard based on sales objectives, stakeholders, team roles, and organization hierarchies.

 If that seems like a lot, don’t worry: it’s simpler than it sounds.
 We sat down with genuine sales fanatic Darryl Praill on a recent episode of the Data Talks podcast to learn how he as the CMO of a company specializing in sales engagement recommends designing sales dashboards.
 According to him, before you get to key performance indicators, it’s important to sync your team on the following three key performance initiatives so that everyone understands the game plan.

-Understand what sales analytics are really for.
+Understand what sales analytics are really for in Sales & Marketing.

 First and foremost, it’s crucial to communicate to your team that more than gamifying the sales experience, monitoring goals and quotas, predicting pipeline problems, and tracking trends, sales dashboards and the SaaS metrics on them are about accountability.